pankajsahu221/Airbnb-clone/README.md

 ## Airbnb clone
-Airbnb front End design built using ReactJS, a fully responsive design will a cool Interface, used React Date picker , React Router, React hooks, and Material UI to design.
+Airbnb front End design built using ReactJS, a fully responsive design with a cool Interface, used React Date picker , React Router, React hooks, and Material UI to design.

 Try it now.